-The learning resource center is designed to support the programs offered at the campus.
-Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
-The learning resource center is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to accommodate class schedules.
+The Learning Resource Center is designed to support the programs offered at the campus.
+Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
+The Learning Resource Center is also staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+Additionally, students are provided with log on credentials to access various online resources, including the Library and Information Resources Network (LIRN) and the Everest LibGuide.

-ACCREDITATION, LICENSURE, AND APPROVALS
+ACCREDITATION, LICENSURE AND APPROVALS

 - Accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and associate's degrees.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation. - Certified to Operate by State Council of Higher Education for Virginia (SCHEV). - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code. - The Pharmacy Technician program is accredited by the American Society of Health-System Pharmacists, 7272 Wisconsin Avenue, Bethesda, MD 20814, (301) 657-3000, www.ashp.org.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation. - Certified to operate by State Council of Higher Education for Virginia (SCHEV). - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.

-Copies of accreditation, approvals and membership documentation are available for inspection at the campus.
+Copies of accreditation, approval and membership documentation are available for inspection at the campus.
 Please contact the campus president to review this material.

-GAINFUL EMPLOYMENT DISCLOSURES
+GAINFUL EMPLOYMENT INFORMATION